-Our future success depends, to a large extent, on our ability to increase our vertical integration and expand our production capacity.
-We plan to increase our annual solar cell and solar module production capacity to approximately 600 MW each by the end of 2010 and we expect to achieve a fully vertically integrated solar module production capacity of 1 GW by the end of 2011.
-If we are unable to do so, or if we fail to achieve satisfactory manufacturing yields at higher production volumes, we will not be able to achieve our goal of becoming a leading vertically integrated solar product supplier, attain the desired level of economies of scale in our operations or cut the marginal production cost to the level necessary to effectively maintain our pricing and other competitive advantages.
-Our expansion has required and will continue to require substantial capital expenditures, significant engineering efforts, timely delivery of manufacturing equipment and dedicated management attention, and is subject to significant risks and uncertainties, including:
+Our future success depends, to a large extent, on our ability to increase vertical integration and expand our production capacity.
+We plan to increase our annual silicon wafer and solar module production capacity to approximately 500 MW each and annual solar cell production capacity to approximately 300 MW by the end of 2010.
+If we are unable to do so, we will not be able to achieve our goal of becoming a leading vertically integrated solar product supplier, attain the desired level of economies of scale in our operations or cut the marginal production cost to the level necessary to effectively maintain our pricing and other competitive advantages.
+This expansion has required and will continue to require substantial capital expenditures, significant engineering efforts, timely delivery of manufacturing equipment and dedicated management attention, and is subject to significant risks and uncertainties, including:

-- in order to finance our production capacity expansion, we may need to continue to significantly increase capital contribution to our operating subsidiaries through bank borrowings or issuance of equity or debt securities, which may not be available on reasonable terms or at all, and which could be dilutive to our existing shareholders.
-Such capital contributions would also require PRC regulatory approvals in order for the proceeds from such issuances to be remitted to our PRC operating subsidiaries, which approvals may not be granted in a timely manner or at all; - we will be required to obtain government approvals, permits or documents of similar nature with respect to any acquisitions or new expansion projects, and we cannot assure you that such approvals, permits or documents will be obtained in a timely manner or at all; - we may experience cost overruns, construction delays, equipment problems, including delays in manufacturing equipment deliveries or deliveries of equipment that do not meet our specifications, and other operating difficulties; - we are using new equipment and technology for our solar cell and solar module production and to lower our unit capital and operating costs, but we cannot assure you that such new equipment and technology will perform as we anticipate; - we must attract, retain and motivate sufficient numbers of qualified personnel; and - · we may not have sufficient management resources to properly oversee our capacity expansion as currently planned.
+in order to finance our production capacity expansion, we may need to continue to contribute significant additional capital to our operating subsidiaries through bank borrowings or the issuance of our equity or debt securities, which may not be available on reasonable terms or at all, and which could be dilutive to our existing shareholders.
+Such capital contributions would also require PRC regulatory approvals in order for the proceeds from such issuances to be remitted to our operating subsidiaries, which approvals may not be granted in a timely manner or at all;

+- we will be required to obtain government approvals, permits or documents of similar nature with respect to any acquisitions or new expansion projects, and we cannot assure you that such approvals, permits or documents will be obtained in a timely manner or at all; - we may experience cost overruns, construction delays, equipment problems, including delays in manufacturing equipment deliveries or deliveries of equipment that does not meet our specifications, and other operating difficulties; - we are using new equipment and technology for our solar cell and solar module production and to lower our unit capital and operating costs, but we cannot assure you that such new equipment and technology will perform as we anticipate; and - · we may not have sufficient management resources to properly oversee capacity expansion as currently planned.